-Skincare for a cause

 It wasn’t until I fell down the rabbit hole that is ethical fashion that I soon after discovered the importance of not only living sustainably but being aware of the products that you put on your body.
 On top of this though I realised that the products you invest in can cost the same as those on the market currently, be better for you and do better for not just the planet but the people within it.
 Akhal is another brand that does just that.

 I’m assuming you, like myself, have never heard of the word Akhal (pronounced A-khal) so let me quickly digress to explain the meaning behind it.
 Akhal is an indigenous Moroccan word that means Earth, and it was chosen for that reason primarily.
-It honours the origins and makers of the products Akhal beauty creates, and it also communicates the businesses commitment to an eco-friendly, zero waste and cruelty free skincare range.
+It honors the origins and makers of the products Akhal beauty creates, and it also communicates the business's commitment to an eco-friendly, zero waste and cruelty-free skincare range.
 Did I mention it’s also certified organic?
 Another win.